 A word of caution.
 Any time we choose to work on the psychological aspects of our lives, we should think about it as a marathon and not a sprint.
 There is no perfect psychological approach to life and just as our life experience evolves, so do our thoughts, feelings, and behaviours.
 To think that working with a psychologist might produce an instant outcome is a mistake, and conversely, any psychologist who promises a speedy outcome is likely doing you a disservice.
 The truth is that we have become who we are over a lifetime, and therefore we cannot expect to change who we are overnight.
 To work on the psychological aspects of our lives takes great courage and the time it takes to feel the change you are seeking needs to be respected.

 Hopefully this paper has assisted you to understand a little more about what sport and exercise psychology is and what sport and exercise psychologists do.
-If you are seeking assist with the mental side of your sport, and/ or exercise, I would only be more than happy to give you a hand.
+If you are seeking assistance with the mental side of your sport, and/ or exercise, I would only be more than happy to give you a hand.